ethereum/devp2p/caps/eth.md

 in the format described in the main Ethereum specification, previously asked for in a GetBlockBodies message.
 This may be empty if no blocks were available for the last GetBlockBodies query.

+The recommended soft limit for BlockBodies responses is 2 MiB.

 ### NewBlock (0x07)